 Robbie’s Harley, she of the extreme short-shorts and oddly impermanent Jersey accent, is stuck playing a pre-breakup version of the Joker’s girlfriend.
 As such, this is the Joker-obsessed, lovesick version of Harley who’s immense popularity is troubling in the same way Twilight or Fifty Shades of Grey is troubling.
 Fans of Amanda Conner and Jimmy Palmiotti’s current version of the character in the comics should look away.
-However, Robbie still manages to capture Harley’s unique blend of crazy, and she doesn’t completely let down all those girls who’ve already been cosplaying as her version of Harley for two years now.
+However, Robbie still manages to capture Harley’s unique blend of crazy, and she doesn’t completely let down all those girls who’ve already been cosplaying as her Harley for two years now.
 Robbie is good enough here to warrant her own movie, but please God let it be written and directed by someone who won’t so thoroughly fetishize her crazy while constantly staring at her ass.

 Most surprising, though, is Hernandez’s El Diablo, a gangbanger with a fiery touch (literally) who was not on my radar prior to this movie.
 However, as the sole quasi-reformed member of the group he’s actually granted a compelling backstory and internal conflict, a rare luxury in this movie.
 Hernandez completely owns the moment in a pre-final fight bar room scene when we finally learn his full backstory.